 Redress mechanisms

+The definition of “redress” is : “remedy or compensation for a wrong or grievance”.

 The group defines redress mechanisms as mechanisms that focus on assessing the compliance or relevance of a certain decision, and can conclude to its confirmation, cancellation or amendment.
-The output of such mechanism shall be binding.
+Thus, an accountability mechanism of the “redress” category, always starts by “reviewing” the decision.
+However, its output of is binding.

 Examples include: